forem/forem/docs/contributing/docs.md

 yarn global add gitdocs
 ```

-Once installed, you should run `gitdocs serve` from the root of the dev.to
+Once installed, you should run `gitdocs serve` from the root of the `forem`
 project or from the `/docs` directory.

 ```shell